Anindilyakwa Indigenous Protected Area

 Along with Dhimurru IPA in north-east Arnhem Land, Anindilyakwa forms an important part of the Arnhem Coast Bioregion.

-Anindilyakwa IPA is managed under World Conservation Union Category VI - Protected Area managed mainly for the sustainable use of natural ecosystems.
+Anindilyakwa IPA is managed under International Union for Conservation of Nature Category VI - Protected Area managed mainly for the sustainable use of natural ecosystems.